Great Students,

 (I.) Make sure your post and response are well-formatted (visually appealing), nice background/lighting, etc.

 (II.)
 Use only ordered lists.
 Enclose numbers/numerals/alphabets in the ordered lists in parenthesis.
 Alternatively, you may make them bold.
-This is necessary to show that they are ordered lists.

 (III.)
 Avoid unordered lists.
 In other words, avoid bullets.